 Coronavirus FAQs: What Veterans need to know

-The CDC defines COVID-19 as a new type of coronavirus (or “novel coronavirus”).
-COVID-19 belongs to a large family of viruses that are common in people and different animal species.
+The CDC defines COVID-19 as a disease caused by a new type of coronavirus (or “novel coronavirus”).
+The virus that causes COVID-19 belongs to a large family of viruses that are common in people and different animal species.
 On rare occasions, animal coronaviruses can infect people, and then spread from person-to-person.
-This is how COVID-19 started.
-Typical symptoms of COVID-19 include fever, coughing, and shortness of breath.
-Symptoms can range from mild to severe.
+This is how the COVID-19 virus started.
+People with COVID-19 can have a wide range of symptoms that can range from mild to severe.

-To learn more about COVID-19, prevention steps, guidance for high-risk groups, travelers, and more, visit the CDC.
+To learn more about COVID-19, prevention steps, guidance for high-risk groups, travelers, and more, visit the CDC website.

 What should I do if I have symptoms?

-If you have a fever, coughing, and shortness of breath, call your VA medical center before going to a clinic, urgent care, or emergency room.
+If you have any of the symptoms listed above, call your VA medical center before going to a clinic, urgent care, or emergency room.
 You can also send your doctor a secure message through My HealtheVet.

 Contacting us first helps us protect you, medical staff, and other patients.

-Visit the CDC to learn more about the symptoms of COVID-19.
+Visit the CDC website to learn more about the symptoms of COVID-19.

 What's VA doing to deal with COVID-19?